Digitally-oriented Millennial students grew up in a world of technology.

-While the method used to share announcements is an important factor, the bigger issue is creating information overload
+While the method campuses use to share announcements is an important factor, the bigger issue is creating information overload

 Sharing announcements on digital signage is a tightrope walk between offering viewers necessary details and overloading them with brain-burning waterfalls of information.

-Announcements should be crafted carefully with this balancing act in mind.
-Millennial students have a preference for easily digestible, relevant information, which is why 64% of Millennialsuse clutter reducing ad-block software to support their online experiences.
+Campuses should craft announcements carefully with this balancing act in mind.
+Millennial students have a preference for easily digestible, relevant information, which is why 64% of Millennials use clutter reducing ad-block software to support their online experiences.

 Campuses must create standards of quality for their announcements and share only those that are relevant.

 3. Not providing a clear call to action